• Skip to main content

 It also offers a unique perspective of the Toronto skyline.
 When you reach the waterfront, you’ll be on the western edge of the harbour.
 Admire the waterfront sites and the skyline as you walk east.

-Fill your stomach with fresh fruit purchased at St. Lawrence Market
+Fill your stomach with fresh fruit at St. Lawrence Market

-As you work your way east across the waterfront, turn left on Lower Jarvis Street to head toward St. Lawrence Market.
-It’s a couple of blocks away from the harbour, located inside a large hall.
+As you work your way east across the waterfront, turn left on Lower Jarvis Street.
+Head toward St. Lawrence Market.
+The market is a couple of blocks away from the harbour, located inside a large hall.

 St Lawrence Market

-The market also contains multiple levels.
-The ground floor houses specialty vendors selling organic vegetables and fruits, seafood, and snacks.
-The second floor contains the Market Gallery with rotating exhibits that explore the history of Toronto.
+The market spreads out over multiple levels.
+The ground floor houses specialty vendors selling organic vegetables & fruits, seafood, and snacks.
+The second floor contains the Market Gallery.
+It hosts rotating exhibits that explore the history of Toronto.

 St. Lawrence Market opens at 8 am on weekdays and 5 am on Saturdays.
 It should be open by the time you arrive and will also likely be crowded.
 Unfortunately, you can’t avoid the crowds.